Sari727896/Ice-store/README.md

 - React
 - Redux
 - Material-UI
+- bootstrap

 ## Getting Started:
 1. Clone the repository.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `npm install --force`.
 3. Start the development server with `npm start`.

 Feel free to explore and contribute to our delicious project!